 This post may contain affiliate links.
 Please see my disclosure policy for more information.

 This is a fairly easy project to make using either scissors or a Cricut machine (I have the Cricut Maker and I LOVE it – read my blog post about The Amazing Cricket Maker to learn more).
 I created both an SVG file and a PDF file for the design.
-You can get both templates for free in my Resource Library or by clicking below:
+You can get both templates for free by clicking below:

 Materials Needed to Make this Fall Notebook